Who doesn’t love a good shortbread biscuit? Here’s how to make a delicious savoury shortbread recipe using calendula and thyme.

-Calendula has many health benefits; it’s antifungal, anti-inflammatory, and antibacterial, and made a wonderful addition to this shortbread recipe.
+Calendula has many health benefits; it’s an antifungal, anti-inflammatory, and antibacterial, and makes a wonderful addition to this shortbread recipe.

-Fun fact: You can add calendula oil to recipes like oil pulling.
+You can also add calendula oil to recipes like oil pulling.

 Before we get started in learning how to make this calendula shortbread – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 These herb-infused shortbread biscuits go so well with a warm cup of tea.

 - 1/2 cup vegan butter, at room temperature or coconut oil, softened

 - 1/3 cup maple syrup or raw honey